 NeuroMetrix is a commercial stage, innovation driven healthcare company combining neurostimulation and digital medicine to address chronic health conditions including chronic pain, sleep disorders, and diabetes.
 The company's lead product is Quell, an over-the-counter wearable therapeutic device for chronic pain.
 Quell is integrated into a digital health platform that helps patients optimize their therapy and decrease the impact of chronic pain on their quality of life.
 The company also markets DPNCheck®, a rapid point-of-care test for diabetic neuropathy, which is the most common long-term complication of Type 2 diabetes.
-The company maintains an active research effort and has several pipeline programs, including a therapeutic device for restless leg syndrome.
 The company is located in Waltham, Massachusetts and was founded as a spinoff from the Harvard-MIT Division of Health Sciences and Technology in 1996.

 Chronic pain is a significant public health problem.
 It is defined by the National Institutes of Health as any pain lasting more than 12 weeks in contrast to acute pain which is a normal bodily response to injury or trauma.
 Chronic pain conditions include painful diabetic neuropathy, fibromyalgia, sciatica, musculoskeletal pain, cancer pain and many others.
 Chronic pain may be triggered by an injury or there may be an ongoing cause such as disease or illness.
 There may also be no clear cause.
 Pain signals continue to be transmitted in the nervous system over extended periods of time often leading to other health problems.
 These can include fatigue, sleep disturbance, decreased appetite, and mood changes which cause difficulty in carrying out important activities and contributing to disability and despair.
 In general, chronic pain cannot be cured.
 Treatment of chronic pain is focused on reducing pain and improving function.
 The goal is effective pain management.